CyrusOfEden/llegos/README.md

 ## Generative Networks

-llm_net also introduces the concept of Generative Networks, or GenNetworks.
+Llegos also introduces the concept of Generative Networks, or GenNetworks.
 GenNetworks provide a way to pass events up the agent network without having to pass intermediate results up manually at every level.

 A GenNetwork a higher-level structure that represents a network of GenAgents.
 A GenNetwork is a multi-graph where nodes represent GenAgents and edges point to other GenAgents listening to emitted Messages.
 This EventEmitter edge forms a communication channel, where an emitted Message is received by a listening GenAgent.
 This graph-based structure supports a broad spectrum of multi-agent architectures, from simple linear flows to complex network interactions.